wp-plugins/google-plus1-button/readme.txt

 Tested up to: 3.1.3
 Stable tag: 1.0

-Add automatically Google +1 button to wp post.
+Add automatically Google +1 button to wp post or pages.

 == Description ==

 Plugin to add manually or automatically Google +1 button to wordpress contents.
+Configurable

 == Installation ==

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress